You have to hire the right person, but how?

 Say it's a Territory Sales Manager position, covering 5 states selling windows and doors.
 Your previous employee wasn't a hunter and you've lost ground.
 Additionally, they were not great at follow-through and you have some angry clients.

 In order to be successful, you need to fix issues with your customers, gain back lost market share and grow sales 10% in 12 months.

-- Find + Grow a new client base
+- Find + Grow new customers to grow sales by 10%

 You need a proven sales performer with a similar product base and territory, who has regained and built customer trust and hunted for new business.

-Great, you have a hyper-focused desire.
+Great, now you have a hyper-focused business need.
 Now what?